AmtTawsik/commit-amt/README.md

 ### What if I have no staged changes?

-Stage your changes using `git add <files>` before running Commit Genius.
+Stage your changes using `git add <files>` before running Commit AMT.

 ### Can I edit the suggested commit message?